-The negotiations on the visa waiver agreement with Timor-Leste were opened on 19 November 2014 in Brussels.
-During that meeting the entire draft text could be reviewed and agreement was reached on all its aspects.
-After a number of subsequent informal exchanges, the agreement was initialled by the chief negotiators on 15 December 2014.

-The Member States were informed during the meeting of the Visa Working Party of the Council held on 21 November 2014.
+The negotiations with Tuvalu were opened on 19 November 2014.
+During that meeting the entire draft text could be reviewed and agreement was reached on all aspects during further exchanges.
+The agreement was initialled by the chief negotiators in Brussels on 8 October 2015.
+The Member States were informed during a meeting of the Visa Working Party of the Council held on 26 October 2015.